Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Amniotic fluid starts to develop in the womb soon after conception.
 The fluid contains mainly urine from the unborn baby by the end of the pregnancy.
 The baby normally swallows amniotic fluid and then urinates.
 This keeps the fluid level steady throughout pregnancy.
 The following can cause oligohydramnios:

-- Any medical condition that affects your baby's ability to urinate, such as problems with his kidneys or urinary tract
+- Any medical condition that affects your baby's ability to urinate, such as problems with his or her kidneys or urinary tract

 - The placenta pulls away from the uterus, or cannot bring enough blood to the baby